 BY OUR PLATFORMS

-Endocrine-disrupting chemicals (EDCs) are organic and inorganic compounds that affect a variety of hormone-regulated physiological pathways in humans and wildlife.
-EDCs are produced as plasticizers, pesticides, detergents, and pharmaceuticals compounds, and nowadays are widely spread around the globe.
-Their actions have been associated with reproductive dysfunction, obesity, cancer and developmental anomalies.
+Endocrine-disrupting chemicals (EDCs) are organic and inorganic compounds that affect various hormone-regulated physiological pathways in humans and wildlife.
+EDCs are produced as plasticizers, pesticides, detergents, and pharmaceutical compounds, and nowadays are widely spread around the globe.
+Their actions have been associated with reproductive dysfunction, obesity, cancer, and developmental anomalies.
 Because hormone receptors are highly conserved among vertebrates and particularly responsive in fish, zebrafish embryos are an excellent tool for screening EDCs.

 Evaluation of disrupting effects in a complete organism.Specific or simultaneous evaluation of impact in the three major endocrine pathways (estrogens, androgens and thyroid) in only one assay.Applicable to a wide range of compounds, including mixtures.
 Determination of anti-estrogenic and anti-androgenic effects.